 Can I get feedback on my application?

 Due to the number of applications we receive, we are unable to provide feedback on unsuccessful applications.
-We do however provide feedback to those who have attended an assessment day or open day.
+We do however provide feedback to those who have attended an assessment day.

 If I require additional support during the interview process who do I contact?